Kamenow/notes-app/README.md

 i've created some environment variables:
 ![image](https://github.com/Kamenow/notes-app/assets/71972811/337604a0-a423-413f-b670-a5da22da7a0f)

-On login you will receive a JWT token (keep in mind only it lasts an hour) that you should paste in the `token` environment variable.
+On login you will receive a JWT token (keep in mind only it lasts an hour) it should be auto inserted in `token` variable, if not you should paste it in manually.
 It's needed in order to access the `notes` routes
 The `url` field should be changed to the `server` endpoint

 run `npm i` in `server` folder